lateef-taiwo/aws-bootcamp-cruddur-2023/journal/week1.md

  docker run -d --name backendflask backendflask

 ### Push and tag an image to docker hub
-* I opted to use my local machine for this part of the homowork challenge but before pushing an image to docker hub,docker must be installed on the system.
-Although, I had some challenges installing docker on my local system, so I created an Ubuntu virtual machine using oracle virtual box.
+* I opted to use my local machine for this part of the homowork challenge but before pushing an image to docker hub, docker must be installed on the system.
+Although, I had some challenges installing docker on my local system (kali linux), so I created an Ubuntu virtual machine using oracle virtual box.
 Then I installed docker on it.

 * I logged into my docker hub account at [hub.docker.com](https://hub.docker.com/).
 Then I created a repository for a python backend container tagged voting-app.